San Francisco Department of Public Works corruption scandal: Recology

 Based on the allegations included in the federal charges against Recology and two of its former senior executives, the San Francisco city attorney and controller launched investigations into unjustified rate increases and into the rate setting process in general.
 Although Recology had previously informed Nuru of the unjustified rate increases, he took no action and allowed the increases to stand.
 In settling a lawsuit filed by the city attorney on behalf of the state and city, Recology agreed to refund the overcharges to San Francisco customers, reduce future trash-hauling rates, and pay a civil penalty of $7 million to the city.
 The review of the rate setting process by the city controller discovered a further unjustified profit by Recology.
 As part of the settlement of that investigation, Recology agreed to deposit $25 million into a fund to offset future rate increases.

 In June 2022, Mayor London Breed and all San Francisco supervisors supported a ballot measure to overhaul the oversight and process of setting trashing collection rates.
 The measure proposed moving the responsibility of rate setting from San Francisco Public Works to the City Controller and would allow the Board of Supervisors to amend the rate setting process without asking voters.
 The measure was approved by voters with 71% in favor.
 In October 2024, the Refuse Rate Board, that was created by the ballot measure, identified an additional $24 million overcharge by Recology, resulting in a refund to customers.

 In October 2024, in a filing to the United States District Court for the Northern District of California, the United States Department of Justice (DOJ) indicated that Recology's San Francisco subsidiaries had fulfilled the terms of a deferred prosecution agreement (DPA) related to the bribery scandal.
 The DOJ sought to dismiss a conspiracy charge against the SF Recology Group, pending approval from Judge William Orrick.

 In response to the scandal, Recology made significant changes in leadership and implemented a robust compliance program.
 The company also prohibited political contributions from its leadership to San Francisco officials and submitted annual reports detailing its compliance measures.

 As a result of the DOJ filing, Judge Orrick dismissed the pending bribery charge against Recology after determining that the company met the terms of the DPA.
 However, the judge expressed skepticism about the extent of corruption within Recology, suggesting that it may have involved higher-level executives beyond those already charged.

-In March 2025 United States District Judge Haywood Gilliam dimissed a civil class action suit filed against Recology that alleged bribery and fraud by Recology and sought restitution and punitive damages.
+In March 2025 United States District Judge Haywood Gilliam dismissed a civil class action suit filed against Recology that alleged bribery and fraud by Recology and sought restitution and punitive damages.
 (Note: The civil suit was Villarroel et al v.
 Recology Inc. et al. Case Number 4:2024cv03266 in the US District Court for the Northern District of California.
 The case was removed from the San Francisco County Superior Court to the federal court system in May 2024.)